Tulbius/WebAppAssignements/1 - Assignement/README.md

 https://arcane-spire-64979.herokuapp.com/

 You will find an extra button on the right side.
-This button will display your current drawing into a new window  :frame_photo:
+This button will display your current drawing into a new window.
 Thus, you'll be able to download it as a png image :arrow_down:

 I know you are testing our projects on Chrome, unfortunately, I cannot explain why, this seems not to work on Chrome :sob: